rcerqueira11/cursos/SeniorPath/2_performance/2_critcal_render_path.md

 ### Less Specificity

-1. Needs to calculate more y it is more specific
+1. Needs to calculate more if it is more specific

 ```css